nuodb/node-nuodb/CONNECTION_POOL.md

 The lifecycle of a connection pool of the `node-nuodb` driver to a **NuoDB** database entails:

 - Initialization of the connection `Pool`
-- Request connections on the `pool`
+- Request connections from the `pool`
 - Use the connections
 - Release each connection
 - Close the `pool`

-For simplicity the examples to follow will use `try/catch` semantics, although you `Promise` semantics is also permitted.
+For simplicity the examples to follow will use `try/catch` semantics, although `Promise` semantics is also permitted.

 The following is a general example requesting 2 connections on the connection pool.
 You would in turn manage each connection as a [single connection](./SINGLE_CONNECTION.md#execute-sql).